CilantroMalik/WatchYourCalendar/README.md

 - Shows: Day, List of classes, List of events

 ### Post-Lunch Notification View:
-- Shows: 10 minutes until next class, which is [next class]
+- Shows: 10 minutes until next class and what it is

 ### Event Notification View
 - Shows: Type of event, event label, event day & block, event time, event room (if applicable), positive message (if applicable)